ampproject/amphtml/extensions/amp-audio/amp-audio.md

 ```

 ## Analytics
 AMP audio analytics gathers data about how users interact with audios in AMP documents.
-AMP audio extension issues various analytics events during their lifecycle.
-These events can be reported through the analytics configuration using `audio-*` triggers.
+AMP audio extension issues analytics events during their lifecycle.
+These events can be reported through the analytics configuration using `audio-*` triggers. `audio-play` and `audio-pause` are the two analytics events supported now.

 See [the AMP Analytics component](../amp-analytics/amp-analytics.md) for details on *amp-analytics* configuration.